rajprins/training-MISC-technical-interview/README.md

 ## Goals:

 Below are a few goals to help guide you through the development.
-Remember that we don't require full coverage of every goal; do your best to include as much as possible in your POC.

 - Design and implement a REST service which exposes the database or SOAP service as a REST API.